Should All Authors Blog?

 5. You can find the time for blogging without it completely stressing you out.

-6. Your books have a highly defined target audience, making it easy to target your blog.
+6. Your books have a highly defined target audience, making it easy to focus your blog.

 7. Your books are topical (especially non-fiction), so that you have a clear and obvious theme for your blog.

 Don’t have a blog if:

 1. You keep asking yourself and others, “But what should I blog about?”

 2. You only want to blog to promote your books and/or because you think you “have to.”

 4. You honestly don’t have the time in your schedule to blog regularly.